LedgerProject/GPP_app/README.md

 ## Directory structure

 * android: contains all the specific native code for Android.
-* env: contains the development and productions files with the environment variables.
+* env: contains the development and productions files with the UI environment variables.
 * ios: contains all the specific native code for iOS.
 * patches: directory containing node modules patches
 * src: TypeScript source code, having the following structure: